ShawnYaaaaa/CTDM-Cranioplasty-Framework/README.md

+> [!WARNING]
+> - Please view this repository in "bright appearance" mode to ensure optimal readability of all content.
+> - This Git repository is for reference only. **No license granted for any usage or redistribution.**

 # CTDM-Cranioplasty-Framework
 Cranioplasty Transformer Diffusion Model (CTDM) — A multimodal clinical system based on Transformer and Diffusion Models for generating cranial defect reconstruction point clouds and diagnostic text.